Форумы › Видео-форумы TTW.RU › Моя игра. Видео › Вопросы от начинающего…

 using your thumb to close the angle of the bat, your forefinger should be

-relaxed while the middle finger is supporting the bat itself)THIS IS EXCLUSIVELY FOR PENHOLDERS.
+THIS IS EXCLUSIVELY FOR PENHOLDERS.
 HENCE THE DESCRIPTION OF HOW TO HOLD A BAT.

 The bat angle should change accordingly to suit the incoming spin (ie. more